Learn how to create and manage Object Storage buckets and objects.

 Collect Credentials

-- To access your Object Storage resources, you will need your user's Access key and Secret key.
+- Retrieve your user's Access key and Secret key.
 You can retrieve this information from the OVHcloud Control Panel under

-. - You will also need your url_endpoint and the region.
-If you have already created your container, you can access this information from the
+Public Cloud>Object Storage>Users. - You will also need your endpoint_url and the region.
+If you have already created your container, find this information in the

 Where to find the Endpoint URL of a container